 How to Have Dessert on the Atkins Diet

 Many people think that a low-carb diet entails going without dessert.
-But on the Atkins Diet, ...
-Remember that milk is not...
+But on the Atkins Diet, dessert is easy, with a little...

 Atkins Induction Breakfast Ideas